Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

     with user and group IDs displayed numerically
-    And hidden files (starting with .) mkdir- Create a script that creates a directory named my first directory in the /tmp/ directory.
+    And hidden files (starting with .) mkdir- Create a script that creates a directory named my first directory in the /tmp/ directory. mv- Move the file betty from /tmp/ to /tmp/my_first_directory. rm -r-Delete the file betty.

+    The file betty is in /tmp/my_first_directory